KCisSICKnasty/SICKnasty-FO4/README.md

 - Edit the other settings to your liking.
 - Click File then Save in the top left, then confirm the prompts and close BethINI.

+__Post Installation Steps:__

-__Download my LOD Output and txt files from here: https://www.nexusmods.com/fallout4/mods/88357__
+- Download my LOD Output and txt files from here: https://www.nexusmods.com/fallout4/mods/88357

-_NOTE: If you are not a Nvidia user, you will need to disable the Nvidia Reflex Support mod in the left side under "Utilities"._
+_NOTE: If you are not a Nvidia user, you will need to disable the Nvidia Reflex Support mod in the left side under "Utilities".
+You will also need to download the "(No Multithreading)" version of Interior NavCut Fix here: https://www.nexusmods.com/fallout4/mods/72904?tab=files&file_id=292234&nmm=1 (replace or remove the version included)_

+_LoversLab Downloads:__

-__LoversLab Downloads:__ _Note: LoversLab requires an account in order to download.
+_NOTE: LoversLab requires an account in order to download.
 Don't worry, it's safe. (:_

 - Download OCBP for Fallout 4 ver.3.1.2 (CBBE) here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/
 	_Drag the zip file into MO2 under "Body, Face & Hair" separator.
 Enable the mod._